devgovi/Portpass/README.md

 # Portpass

 Portpass is a portable password manager, which uses a local SQLite database that can be exported to a CSV file.

 You are also able to import data with the accepted format into the application.

 The data format headers should be as follow: entryId, username, password, website, notes, tags, dateCreated, dateModified.

-  NOTE:
+## NOTE:

 This should be in the format of a CSV file when importing data.

 # FEATURES

-    [] Username, password and website entry must be populated before data can be inserted into the portpass.db
+1. Username, password and website entry must be<br>populated before data can be inserted into the<br>portpass.db

-    [] Require to setup a master password when using the app for the first time.
+2. Require to setup a master password when using the app<br>for the first time.

-    [] Export portpass.db to userData.csv
+3. Export portpass.db to userData.csv
-    [] Import userData.csv into portpass.db
+4. Import userData.csv into portpass.db
-    [] For each entry a unique Id is created.
+5. For each entry a unique Id is created.
-    [] Edit or update entry by unique entry Id.
+6. Edit or update entry by unique entry Id.
-    [] Remove and entry by unique entry Id.
+7. Remove and entry by unique entry Id.
-    [] Remove all entry from userData table at portpass.db [] Log error if unable to connect to portpass.db [] Can store a note and tag for each entry.
+8. Remove all entry from userData table at portpass.db
+9. Log error if unable to connect to portpass.db
+10. Can store a note and tag for each entry.
-    [] Can display all entry from the portpass.db
+11. Can display all entry from the portpass.db
-    [] can display entry by Id.
+12. Can display entry by Id.
+13. Generates secure password(s) or pin(s)